Butterflies and Moths (Lepidoptera) collection

 Collection development

 The broad species coverage in the British reference collections alongside the reduced need to take specimens when recording a proportion of the British macro lepidoptera has resulted in a selective acquistion policy.
 Valuable additions to our collections include voucher specimens of additions to our local and national fauna, critical species and type material.
-A comprehensive Palaearctic collection is in development and this is a major area of collection growth.
+The comprehensive M. Hull Palaearctic collection is still under development and this is a major area of collection growth.

 Collections are available Monday - Friday by prior appointment with the curator Tony Hunter: